apache/geode-benchmarks/README.md

 * move `docker-compose.yml` distribution out of `harness` module up into `geode-benchmarks` so it gets distributed whenever it changes (without requiring rebuilding AWS AMI and cluster on AWS)
 * generate 2048-bit keys (instead of 1024-bit ones) for TLS; will slow TLS handshakes which may necessitate a new baseline
 * make `StartServer` task use `ServerLauncher` (instead of `CacheFactory`) for symmetry with `LocatorLauncher`&mdash;also too: encapsulation!
-* `./run_tests.sh` often seems to hang after benchmarks have completed, requiring operator to enter ^C to un-stick it
+* `./run_tests.sh` sometimes seems to hang after benchmarks have completed, requiring operator to enter ^C to un-stick it
 * make `rsync:` Git "scheme" work in `run_tests.sh` script for benchmark repo (not just for geode repo)